Beside the Dying Fire: Critical response

 Gina McIntyre of Los Angeles Times said that the program delivered what she described as a "blood bath," and Aaron Rutzkoff of The Wall Street Journal further analyzed that the episode followed a dark and frenetic convention "with flare."
-The Washington Post commentator Jen Chaney opined that "Beside the Dying Fire" evoked elements of various films of George Romero, as well as the historical epic film Gone with the Wind (1939).
+The Washington Post commentator Jen Chaney opined that "Beside the Dying Fire" evoked elements of various films of George A. Romero, as well as the historical epic film Gone with the Wind (1939).
 Writing for Paste, Josh Jackson issued the episode an 8.8 out of 10 rating, signifying a "commendable" rating. "'Beside the Dying Fire' wasted no time getting straight to the action, assuming a season’s worth of character development was more than enough."
 The Huffington Post's Maureen Ryan echoed synonymous sentiments, ultimately declaring that the telecast was the best since the series' pilot episode, "Days Gone Bye."
 Ryan summated: "The first two acts of The Walking Dead Season 2 finale were full of excitement, honest to God suspense and characters who came up with pretty decent plans on the fly.
 When the braaaains finally hit the fan at Hershel Greene's farm, my pulse quickened and I found myself wondering and even caring about the survival of characters who'd done little more than irritate me for weeks."
 Julia Rhodes from California Literary Review uttered that the show returned to form in "Beside the Dying Fire," while Buddy TV writer Megan Cole summed up the episode as "intense."

 The character development of Andrea produced uniform praise among critics.
 Jackson felt that it served as the episode's highlight, and further assessed that she emulated actress Linda Hamilton.
 "After a season of whining, there had to have been at least a few fans pulling for the walkers in her early scenes, but she quickly became Linda Hamilton-badass, braining zombies with her foot," he said.
 Likewise, Kine asserted that "the badass she has tried so hard to convince us all she is finally came across."
 Ryan thought that Andrea's struggle to survive was a strong way to build up the exodus of the group.
 She spoke of her scene with Michonne: "She'd fought so hard to live that I wanted Andrea to fend off that final batch of walkers successfully.
 When it appeared she might not live, I was, quite rightly, on the edge of my seat.
 And the appearance of the caped figure—towing two armless walkers, no less—was as dramatic as could be."